dotnet/docs-maui/docs/fundamentals/data-binding/commanding.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/fundamentals-databinding)

 In a .NET Multi-platform App UI (.NET MAUI) app that uses the Model-View-ViewModel (MVVM) pattern, data bindings are defined between properties in the viewmodel, which is typically a class that derives from `INotifyPropertyChanged`, and properties in the view, which is typically the XAML file.
 Sometimes an app has needs that go beyond these property bindings by requiring the user to initiate commands that affect something in the viewmodel.
-These commands are generally signaled by button clicks or finger taps, and traditionally they are processed in the code-behind file in a handler for the `Clicked` event of the `Button` or the `Tapped` event of a `TapGestureRecognizer`.
+These commands are generally signaled by button clicks or finger taps, and traditionally they are processed in the code-behind file in a handler for the `Clicked` event of the <xref:Microsoft.Maui.Controls.Button> or the `Tapped` event of a `TapGestureRecognizer`.

 The commanding interface provides an alternative approach to implementing commands that is much better suited to the MVVM architecture.
-The viewmodel can contain commands, which are methods that are executed in reaction to a specific activity in the view such as a `Button` click.
-Data bindings are defined between these commands and the `Button`.
+The viewmodel can contain commands, which are methods that are executed in reaction to a specific activity in the view such as a <xref:Microsoft.Maui.Controls.Button> click.
+Data bindings are defined between these commands and the <xref:Microsoft.Maui.Controls.Button>.

-To allow a data binding between a `Button` and a viewmodel, the `Button` defines two properties:
+To allow a data binding between a <xref:Microsoft.Maui.Controls.Button> and a viewmodel, the <xref:Microsoft.Maui.Controls.Button> defines two properties:

 - `Command` of type [`System.Windows.Input.ICommand`](xref:System.Windows.Input.ICommand)
 - `CommandParameter` of type `Object`

-To use the command interface, you define a data binding that targets the `Command` property of the `Button` where the source is a property in the viewmodel of type `ICommand`.
+To use the command interface, you define a data binding that targets the `Command` property of the <xref:Microsoft.Maui.Controls.Button> where the source is a property in the viewmodel of type `ICommand`.
 The viewmodel contains code associated with that `ICommand` property that is executed when the button is clicked.
 You can set the `CommandParameter` property to arbitrary data to distinguish between multiple buttons if they are all bound to the same `ICommand` property in the viewmodel.

 Many other views also define `Command` and `CommandParameter` properties.
 All these commands can be handled within a viewmodel using an approach that doesn't depend on the user-interface object in the view.